 Type A: Peak or mountain shape – indicates normal middle ear function

 Type B: Flat line – indicates a blocked canal or middle ear problems

 Type C: Small peak to the left – indicates ETD (Eustachian Tube Dysfunction)

-B and C results would benefit from a consultation with an Ear Nurse or GP
+Children with B and C results require a consultation with an Ear Nurse or GP